The Last of the Famous International Playboys: Critical reception

+According to Johnny Rogan, Johnny Marr was so impressed with the quality of the song that he sent Morrissey a postcard congratulating him.
+In a 1991 interview, Marr said "I did send him a note telling him that 'Last of the Famous International Playboys' was really good, a good 'un, something I knew he'd be proud of."
+Reggie Kray, meanwhile, acknowledged the song in his biography, stating "I liked the tune, but the lyrics in their entirety were lacking a little.
+They came quite close..."
+Morrissey, in turn, joked "I can't get away from critics".

 Music video

 The official video was directed by Tim Broad.
-It stars the actor Jason Rush, who had previously appeared in the 1987 television drama Two of Us, intercut with footage of the band performing against a green-screen backdrop.
+It stars the actor Jason Rush, who had appeared in the 1987 television drama Two of Us, intercut with footage of the band performing against a green-screen backdrop.
 In the video, Rush is portrayed as the song's "dear hero imprisoned" in his metaphorical jail of a bedroom with walls decorated with posters of male icons such as Elvis Presley, Jack Nicholson, and George Best.
 The video later appeared on the compilation Hulmerist, which comprises seven videos made by Broad for Morrissey songs.